 (Monarch of the Seas) On February 28, 2003, a male crew was performing routine maintenance in the ship's engine room when a boiler valve malfunctioned.
 The man was burned by the hot water.

 (Monarch of the Seas) November 18, 2002, a Norovirus outbreak (gastrointestinal illness) affected around 100 passengers and crew during the previous itinerary,

-(Monarch of the Seas) On December 15, 1998, the ship evacuated a sick passenger.
-Soon after that, while departing Philipsburg (St Maarten Island, Dutch Antilles), the vessel grazed a reef.
-The reef striking opened a gash (sized 131,2 x 6,6 ft / 40 x 2 m) along the starboard hull.
+(Monarch of the Seas) On December 15, 1998, soon after a sick passenger was medevaced and while departing Philipsburg (St Maarten Island, Dutch Antilles), the vessel touched the seabed (grazed a coral reef).
+The grounding opened a gash (sized 131,2 x 6,6 ft / 40 x 2 m) along the starboard hull.
 The ship started taking water, beginning to sink by its head.
 Three of its watertight compartments were flooded completely, and several others – partly.
 In order to prevent sinking, the ship was grounded intentionally on a sandbar.
 All passengers and most of the crew were evacuated by local tender operators.
 No injuries or deaths were reported.

 The ship’s grounding caused breaking of 2 diesel fuel tanks, resulting in a small fuel spill of about 380 L (100 US gallons).

 The USCG and the Maritime Investigation found that the accident was a result of numerous “human performance deficiencies”.
 The Philipsburg port departure was done visually (the computerized navigation system was not used), and the new buoy locations were not charted on the map.